WeMos WiFi ESP8266 Getting Started Guide

 Drag a Base Python module into the workflow.

 Click the “Outputs” icon (third icon on sidebar) and drag two “Processed Stream – Single” outputs into the workflow.

 Double click on the Base Python module and click “Inputs/Outputs”.
 Then click “Add Output”.

-Copy and paste the following code into the Script area, replacing any code (follow link below) that was previously there.
+Copy and paste the code here into the Script area, replacing any code that was previously there.
 Then click “Save”.